assibe/churn-prediction/README.md

-# churn-prediction
+# Churn prediction
 This project presents a churn predictive model built using pyspark.
-The churn prediction is performed for a telecom company using a public dataset available at
+The churn prediction is performed using a public dataset ("Churn.csv").
+Specifically, the Random Forest algorithm is employed to build the model.
+Moreover, grid search has been performed to tune the parameters of the model.